nus-cs2103-AY2425S1/ip/README.md

 # SigmaBot project template

 This is a project template for a greenfield Java project.
-It's named so to embody the Sigmaness of the author Wxy2003-xy.
+It's named so to embody the basedness of the author Wxy2003-xy.
 Given below are instructions on how to use it.

 ## Setting up in Intellij